Table of Contents

 Example of link scores and driver scores

-A Deduplicate transformation analyzes a column of surname data.
+A Deduplicate transformation analyzes records with a column of surname data.
 The deduplicate asset defines a threshold value of

 0.825